-- a.
-Defensive players can only touch the original home plate and runners can only touch the second home plate. - b.
-Runners must touch the second home plate located adjacent to the right-handed batter's box in order to be safe at home. - c.
-Runners tagged by a defensive player will not be out. - d.
-Should a defensive player touch the second home plate and still touch the original home plate before the runner reaches the second home plate, the runner would be out. - e.
-If the runner touches the original home plate, the runner will be out and the ball will remain live - f.
-Once a runner passes the commitment line (20 foot marking), from a second home plate, the runner cannot return to third base.

-Effect: The runner will be called out if the runner returns, and the ball remains live.

-g.
-If the runner has passed the commitment line, 20 foot marking, and continues to run on the original foul line, and interferes with the fielder taking a throw at, or in contact with the original home plate:

-Effect: A dead ball should be declared and the runner is out.
+- 11.12.1 Defensive players can only touch the original home plate and runners can only touch the second home plate. - 11.12.2 Runners must touch the second home plate located adjacent to the right-handed batter's box in order to be safe at home. - 11.12.3 Runners tagged by a defensive player will not be out if past the commitment line. - 11.12.4 Should a defensive player touch the second home plate and still touch the original home plate before the runner reaches the second home plate, the runner would be out. - 11.12.5 If the runner touches the original home plate, the runner will be out and the ball will remain live - 11.12.6 Once a runner passes the commitment line (20 foot marking), from a second home plate, the runner cannot return to third base. - Effect: The runner will be called out if the runner returns, and the ball remains live. - 11.12.7 If the runner has passed the commitment line (20 foot marking) and continues to run on the original foul line and interferes with the fielder taking a throw at or in contact with the original home plate: - Effect: A dead ball should be declared, the runner is out and interference rules shall be enforced.

-SECTION K--Dead Ball, Ball in Play
+12. Dead Ball, Ball in Play

-1. The Ball is Dead
+12.1 The Ball is Dead